SeisComP/seiscomp/doc/base/getting-started.rst

    Command?
 [P]:

-Activate modules
+Activate Modules
 ================

 After the installation all module are disabled for auto start.
-If :program:`seiscomp start` is called, nothing will happen.
+If :program:`seiscomp start` is called, nothing will happen until modules are enabled.
 To enable a set of modules, :program:`seiscomp enable` needs to be called with a list of modules.
 For example, for a processing system with Seedlink for data acquisition, you may use:

 .. code-block:: sh

-   user@host:~$ seiscomp/bin/seiscomp enable seedlink scautopick scautoloc scamp scmag scevent enabled seedlink enabled scautopick enabled scautoloc enabled scamp
+   user@host:~$ seiscomp/bin/seiscomp enable seedlink slarchive scautopick scautoloc scamp scmag scevent enabled seedlink enabled slarchive enabled scautopick enabled scautoloc enabled scamp